Best Practices for Test Automation | David Tzemach

 Build the Right Automation Team

-Selecting the right automation tool is important, but it is more important to hire the right people to use it during the development phase:
+Selecting the right automation tool is essential, but it is more important to hire the right people to use it during the development phase:

 Hire an automation architect to design the automation architecture.